-This project will not produce sensitive human personal data and will not necessitate specific limitation for data sharing.
-Restrictions to data sharing will be put in place only to ensure novelty of publication or in case of concern related to commercial and patenting issues.
-In other cases, data will be shared as widely as possible using CC0 or CC BY licenses.
+This project will not produce sensitive human personal data and will not necessitate specific limitations on data sharing.
+We will restrict data sharing only to ensure novelty of publication or in cases of concern related to commercial and patenting issues.
+Except for this, we will share data as widely as possible using CC0 or CC BY licenses.

-Limitation to data sharing for human personal data.
+Limitations on data sharing for human personal data.

-As mentioned in 2.1 and 2.2 human sensitive data will be shared carefully due to legal, ethical and confidentiality issues.
-Prof. X will be responsible to decide when to publish and make the Research Data accompanying the article publicly available and whether to supply research data to a new user.
+As mentioned in 2.1 and 2.2 above, we will share sensitive human data very carefully specifically due to legal, ethical and confidentiality issues.

+Prof. X will decide when to publish and if it is possible to make Research Data accompanying the article publicly available including whether to supply research data to a new user.